weismanm12/movies-analysis/README.md

 - **genres**: Contains all distinct genres a movie can be tagged as.
 - **movie_genres**: Mapping table between movies and genres table identifying all genres a movie has.

-To view more details about these tables and their respective columns see the [transformed data dictionary](transformed_data_dictionary.ipynb).
+To view more details about these tables and their respective columns see the [updated data dictionary](updated_data_dictionary.ipynb).

 ---
 ## Creating PostgreSQL Database and Loading Cleaned Data